vlad-ustymenko/smart-business-test-task/README.md

 This project is a completed test task for the Smart Business company.
-Performed by Vladislav Ustimenko.
+Performed by Vladyslav Ustymenko.

 ## Available Scripts